 For every entity that enters the authenticity proof process for the long-term archiving of data, an Archival Information Package (AIP) is created.
-This package is processed by IMiS®/ARChive Server on the basis of the information found in the package header (see chapter 3.6.5 AIP).
+This package is processed by IMiS®/ARChive Server on the basis of the information found in the package header.
+For more information see chapter AIP.

 A hash is then calculated for the processed package; it serves as the basis for timestamping.
 The timestamp unambiguously proves that the hash (and the AIP to which it belongs) existed before the time listed in the timestamp.